Last Updated on

 Imagine this – you come home from a busy day at work.
-You are finally away from the traffic, the smoke, and the pollution.
-Relaxing in your home takes you away from the polluted environment outside.
+You are finally away from the traffic, the smoke, and the noise outside.
+Relaxing in your home may make you feel like you’re away from the polluted environment outside, and feels like bliss after a long day.
 What if we told you that the real culprit is inside your home!
-Surprisingly, pollutants inside your home are just as harmful to you as the polluted air outside.
+Surprisingly, pollutants inside your home are just as harmful as the polluted air outside.

 What is Indoor Air Pollution?

 The air you breathe inside your home is a dangerous cocktail of irritants, carcinogens, harmful chemicals, neurotoxins, dust mites, allergens and bacteria.
 All this comes from your day-to-day use products at home.
 When the air inside your home is contaminated with such particles, it is called indoor air pollution.
 This can affect people of all ages, and in serious cases, even cause massive health issues and developmental disorders, especially in babies.
 Here are some of the common indoor air pollutants: